-Arson, smoking accidents, improper wiring and defective appliances are the most common causes of office fires.
+Arson, smoking accidents, improper wiring, and defective appliances are the most common causes of office fires.
 Such accidents are often the fault of employees, when an employee fails to put out a smoldering cigarette or when too many cords are plugged into an outlet.
 To avoid office fires, employers have a responsibility to teach their employees proper fire safety procedures.

 Manufacturing & Construction Fires

-Fires are more common in manufacturing plants and construction sites than most other work environments because of the risk of explosions.
+Fires are more common in manufacturing plants and construction sites than in most other work environments because of the risk of explosions.
 Manufacturing and construction fires often result from: